Best-Tasting Sinigang Recipes

 Examples of vegetables that can be added to sinigang are: radish, okra, long string beans, sitaw, eggplant, wombok, sigarillas, and kangkong.

 Another method of cooking chicken sinigang is through simmering with shredded young tamarind leaves, crushed ginger, onion, long green pepper, and tomato.
+This dish is locally known as 'pinaupong manok.'

 Useful Tips on Preparing Vegetables for Sinigang: